 For calculation of vessel utilisation indicator, only active vessels, which have had at least one day at sea during a year, are included.
 For data comparability reasons an observed maximum activity level was chosen for calculations instead of theoretical (220 days at sea).
 An observed maximum days at sea for each fleet segment has been taken for the basis mostly because theoretical 220 days at sea is not fully applicable in the Baltic Sea fishery.
 In the Baltic Sea trawling fishery, and to some extent also in coastal fishery, fishing is very seasonal.
-Usually, the spring fishing season for trawlers ends in April or May, depending on the water temperature.
+Usually spring fishing season for trawlers ends in April or May, depending on the water temperature.
 Fishing starts again in August or September, when water is again cool enough.
 During summer, too warm water affects fish quality, therefore it is not reasonable to fish during summer period.
 In addition, during autumn-winter, ice conditions or stormy weather can considerably affect vessels' ability to catch.
-For example, first quarter of 2020 was very stormy and there were many days when vessels were not able to go out to the sea.
-This affected considerably first quarter's catch levels.